CartoDB/carto-vl-training/training-v2/04-data-driven-styles.md

 ### Introducing Symbols and Images

 Point markers don't need to be circles!
 You can use images instead.
+We have a guide for that [here](https://carto.com/developers/carto-vl/guides/data-driven-visualizations-part-2/#image-values).

 18. Add a `symbol` property to your `viz` like this: